Zander-Labuschagne/Cryptogen/README.md

 This project has just started and is in progress, I have used my Secure Sign In application as a template.

-This project can be opened with IntelliJ IDEA
+This project is maintained with IntelliJ IDEA

 E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH